CofluxLabs/coflux/docs/docs/async.md

 # Asynchronous execution

 :::note
-This isn't related to `async`/`await` in Python.
+This topic isn't related to `async`/`await` in Python.
 :::

 By default, when you call a task from another task (or workflow), execution will be paused while waiting for the called task to complete.
-This is more intuitive, and makes adoption a bit easier.
+This is more intuitive for beginners, and also makes code more portable.

 Often, however, you'll want to be able to execute tasks in parallel, and collect the results later on.
 Or trigger a task without waiting for the result.
-This can be done by 'submitting' the task instead of calling it.
-You can then wait for the result when it's needed:
+This can be done by 'submitting' the task (using `.submit(...)`) instead of calling it.
+This returns a 'future'-like object, which can be used to wait for the result (using `.result()`), when needed:

 ```python
 @task()